-A data center houses multiple servers which emits a lot of radiations and heat waves.
-In order to keep these servers functioning, climate conditions are artificially created by installing several cooling units, which consume a lot of power which in turn adds to the carbon foot print.
+A data center houses multiple servers which emit a lot of radiations and heat waves.
+In order to keep these servers functioning, climate conditions are artificially created by installing several cooling units, which consume a lot of power.

-Usually the traditional data centers have been built with the old technologies.
+Usually, the traditional data center locations have been built with the old technologies.
 The obsolete equipment and machines at these data centers consume much more energy which impacts the environment adversely.
 Today, data center industry is focusing towards energy-efficient technologies.
-Green data centers came into being where innovative technologies are put to use best to reduce the carbon emissions and optimize
+Green Data Centers came into being where innovative technologies are put to use best to reduce the carbon emissions and optimize.

 - Heat resistant building materials